timfilzinger/idp-software.com/docs/capabilities/text-processing/index.md

 # Text Processing

-> **Note**: This content is a first draft and needs revision by a human expert in document text processing.

 Text processing in document understanding encompasses advanced techniques for recognizing, analyzing, and interpreting textual content across diverse document types and languages.

 ## Overview